NinVoido/spotify-vpn/doc/man-sections/advanced-options.rst

   :code:`p2p`.
 If you want to limit the bandwidth in both directions, use this option on both peers.

-  OpenVPN uses the following algorithm to implement traffic shaping: Given a shaper rate of ``n`` bytes per second, after a datagram write of ``b`` bytes is queued on the TCP/UDP port, wait a minimum of ``(b / n)`` seconds before queuing the next write.
+  spotify uses the following algorithm to implement traffic shaping: Given a shaper rate of ``n`` bytes per second, after a datagram write of ``b`` bytes is queued on the TCP/UDP port, wait a minimum of ``(b / n)`` seconds before queuing the next write.

-  It should be noted that OpenVPN supports multiple tunnels between the same two peers, allowing you to construct full-speed and reduced bandwidth tunnels at the same time, routing low-priority data such as off-site backups over the reduced bandwidth tunnel, and other data over
+  It should be noted that spotify supports multiple tunnels between the same two peers, allowing you to construct full-speed and reduced bandwidth tunnels at the same time, routing low-priority data such as off-site backups over the reduced bandwidth tunnel, and other data over